Cristiano Araújo: Solo career

-In 2010, at age 24, Araujo decided to go solo.
-He had much bolder plans for his career.
-He began to have appearances and features with already, well-established sertanejo artists and duos in preparation for a live CD and DVD.
-In early 2011, he released a solo album Efeitos with appearances by Gusttavo Lima, Humberto & Ronaldo and by Jorge (from the famous duo Jorge & Mateus).
-With tons of great encouragement from Jorge (duo Jorge & Mateus), a long time friend, cristiano decided to follow up his newly founded popularity with a country wide tour.
+In 2010, at age 24, Araujo decided shift to a solo career.
+He began to have appearances and features with well-established sertanejo artists and duos in preparation for a live CD and DVD.
+In early 2011, he released a solo album Efeitos with appearances by Gusttavo Lima, Humberto & Ronaldo and by Jorge (from the duo Jorge & Mateus).
+With encouragement from Jorge (duo Jorge & Mateus), a long time friend, Araújo decided to follow up his newly founded popularity with a country wide tour.
 In the peak of the tour, he performed an average of 20 shows per month in front of large crowds and sold-out venues.
 Within a one-year (2011–12) he performed 117 shows.

-Due to all of the newfound attention Cristiano was receiving, he ended up being invited to the culturally popular talk show Domingão do Faustão.
-This opened up doors for huge popular, Brazilian appearances at places such as the Sertanejo Pop Festival 2012 held in São Paulo, followed by a live album and DVD Ao Vivo em Goiânia with collaborations from well-known acts like Bruno e Marrone, Fernando & Sorocaba, Israel & Rodolffo and João Reis amongst others.
+Araújo ended up being invited to the talk show Domingão do Faustão.
+This opened up doors for Brazilian appearances at places such as the Sertanejo Pop Festival 2012 held in São Paulo, followed by a live album and DVD Ao Vivo em Goiânia with collaborations from well-known acts like Bruno e Marrone, Fernando & Sorocaba, Israel & Rodolffo and João Reis amongst others.

 In 2013, he released his first studio album Continua.

 In 2014, he released his last DVD titled In The Cities, this being held in Cuiabá (Mato Grosso).
-With international standards, the DVD has a more than 40 tons of equipment structure, bringing the very latest in technology.
-One of the big news revealed is an application launched exclusively – a partnership between the American CIA and Hit Music – and will provide a direct interaction with the audience.
-In the record of this megaespetáculo is the special participation of international artist Ian Thomas, only 17 years old.
+The DVD has more than 40 tons of equipment structure.
+One piece of news revealed is an application launched exclusively – a partnership between the American CIA and Hit Music – which will provide a direct interaction with the audience.
+In the record of this megaespetáculo is the special participation of international artist Ian Thomas, who is 17 years old.